quadmaping/d-tech-core-release/README.md

 # D-Tech Core Releases
-Official distribution repository for **D-Tech Core**, a powerful ECU Diagnostic Tool for Honda PGM-FI motorcycles.
+Official distribution repository for **D-Tech Core**, a ECU Diagnostic Tool for Honda PGM-FI motorcycles.

 ## 📥 Download
 You can download the latest version from the **Releases** section of this repository.